bernazehraural/BPA_Uebung3/README.md

 - Then it checks for the existence of the user in DB, if not the user will be added within the workflow.
 - Then it takes an appointment date & time, opening "https://fullcalendar.io/demos" website and click on the Appointment date, saves the appointment, takes the screenshot of the current page and stores under the project.
-- Then it send an information email regarding the appointment to the customer and waits until the customer will respond.
+- Then it sends an information email regarding the appointment to the customer and waits until the customer will respond.
   - If customer will respond to the Suggested Appointment with "Confirm" --> rescheduleFlag: False
   - If customer will respond to the Suggested Appointment with "Cancel" --> rescheduleFlag: False & Process Ends.
   - Otherwise, rescheduleFlag: True